Riddles, Scavenger hunt by age groups

 5. Flamingo

-Clue 1: I get my colour from the tiny shrimp I eat, otherwise I’d be white.
+Clue 1: I get my color from the tiny shrimp I eat, otherwise I’d be white.

 Clue 2: I like to stand on just one leg, even when I’m sleeping.